 - Promotion: S$50 cash rebate for new customers

 Cons of UOB YOLO Card

 - High Annual fee of S$192.6, waived for the 1st year

 POSB Everyday Card

-POSB Everyday Card is a very popular card in Singapore for a very good reason.
-Its cash rebate rewards are both diverse and generous.
-POSB Everyday provides up to 9% cashback on dining, 20% on petrol and 5% on groceries.
-It can even double up as an EZ-Reload card that offers 2% rebate on Auto Top-Ups.
+POSB Everyday Card is a decent card for every day use in Singapore.
+POSB Everyday provides up to 20% of cashback on petrol, 5% on groceries and 3% off at cosmetics and pharmaceutical needs at Watsons.
+Not only that, it can also even double up as an EZ-Reload card that offers 2% rebate on Auto Top-Ups.
 The best part, though, is that POSB combines these rich rewards with no cap on cashback earned.
 These characteristics make it one of the best cashback cards in the market.
 Its annual fee is S$128.4 and POSB waivers the first year's fee, making the card quite affordable.

 Pros of POSB Everyday Card

 - Up to 20.1% discount on petrol at SPC